raflyadek/Pokedex/README.md

 ## Run Project

 This project was build on JDK 1.8.
 Sync the `Gradle` and run the project.
 Install APK on your emulator or real device.
-Dont forget to turn on the internet of your device so the application can access the `Poke API`.
+Dont forget to turn on the `internet` of your device so the application can access the Poke API.